Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

       ![](../media/cl6-ex1-t1-s2-b.png)

-      >**Note:** Upon creation of a new OpenAI account, the free-tier provides you with a $5 credit limit that expires within a period of 3 months from the day of account activation.
+      >**Note:** Upon creation of a new OpenAI account, the free tier provides you with a $5 credit limit that expires within a period of 3 months from the day of account activation.

 ### Task 2: Create an OpenAI secret key

-1. Once you have successfully logged into your OpenAI account, you will be auto directed to the overview page of the OpenAI platform.
+1. Once you have successfully logged into your OpenAI account, you will be auto-directed to the overview page of the OpenAI platform.
 If not, you can navigate to the OpenAI platform using the following link, **[OpenAI platform](https://platform.openai.com/docs/overview)**.

     ![](../media/cl6-ex1-t2-s1.png)

-2. Hover your cursor over the left navigation tool bar to expand the pane and click on **API keys**.
+2. Hover your cursor over the left navigation toolbar to expand the pane and click on **API keys**.

     ![](../media/cl6-ex1-t2-s2.png)